Pool Pump Troubleshooting: Fix Common Problems

 The first check is always the breaker panel.
 If the breaker is tripped, reset it once.
 If it trips again immediately, stop, that signals a short or motor fault.
 If the pump still does nothing after resetting, check whether the timer is in an “on” window.

-This section is for you if: The pump is completely dead with no humming sound.
+This section is for you if: The pump is dead with no humming sound.

 Not this: If you hear humming, see the humming section below.